oVirt/ovirt-site/source/feature/vmdevices-rework.html.md

 The `dev_` prefix can be omitted if for each occurrence of function/method call there exists a \*device\* word in one of the namespaces accessed.

+      PEP8: we're trying to make the code as consistent as possible while slowly converting everything to be pep8 compliant.
+Therefore, following rules can be used:

+*   use pep8 conventions in new modules,
+*   use pep8 conventions in old module if the code is about to move,
+*   stay consistent within the file.

 ### Phase 1

 Using the names defined above, the first phase of devices rework will consist of removing device-specific code in vm.py and moving it to vmdevices/${device}.py, using consistent naming conventions.
 One of the first thing is isolating device object creation from _run method of VM class.
 This will allow us to work with multiple device objects in unit tests, possibly leading to better tests.